martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

 # Project overview
+**Full research under embargo until 14-01-2028, key details may be missing**

 As microchips continue to shrink and production speeds increase, conventional vacuum pick-and-place systems face scaling limitations due to nozzle size constraints and clogging risks.

 In this project, I developed and validated a laser driven microchip propulsion mechanism that replaces vacuum gripping with: